 The Hand Up Program distributes “career gear” through a Career Closet at the Murphy Center for Hope: 242 Conifer Street in Fort Collins.
 The Career Closet is available to any individual who is working with an agency or company to gain employment OR who has obtained a job but needs the necessary gear to accept that job.

 - You must be an individual who is homeless or at severe risk of becoming homeless AND:

 - Working with the Hand Up Program, another agency/caseworker, staffing company, or other entity that can verify that you are working towards gaining employment.

-- NOTE: If you need help with interview clothing (men only), we can provide assistance on a case-by-case basis even if you don’t have a voucher or letter of verification.
+- NOTE: If you need help with interview or work clothing, we can provide assistance on a case-by-case basis even if you don’t have a voucher or letter of verification.

 What We Need From You